SayBuild.com Logo

 — plumbing for unfinished basement, etc.

-Start the plumbing when the house has been "dried" — windows, doors, and roof installed.
+- Start the plumbing when the house has

-There are many new plumbing materials that can reduce your cost.
+- There are many new plumbing materials that can reduce your cost.
 See below for information.

 If your lot has access to public sewer systems,

-you will need to connect to it.
-If not, you will be installing a septic tank system.
+- you will need to connect to it.
+If not, you will be installing

-Sewer systems work with the flow of gravity — your lowest sink and drain, situated in the basement for example, must be higher than the sewer line.
+- sewer systems work with the flow of gravity your lowest sink and drain, situated in the basement for example, must be higher than the sewer line.

 Tubs, toilets, basins, and showers may be installed at this time.

-If not, plumbing to the point of connection needs to be double checked so that there won't be any surprises.
+needs to be double checked so that there

-Your water heater may also be installed during this phase.
+- Your water heater may also be installed during this phase.
 Check out the new water heating systems before you complete your plumbing specifications.

 Visit our Home Building Gallery for complete information on plumbing and fixtures: